Elizabeth Blackadder

 Day 1

-Begin the day with Liz Luckwell, who will introduce you to a series of guided exercises that aim to loosen your approach to materials by exploring various techniques of drawing and mark-making.
+Begin the day with Liz Luckwell, who will introduce you to a series of guided exercises that aim to loosen your approach to a wide range of materials by exploring various drawing and mark-making techniques.

 Compose arrangements of plants and flowers with an aerial view looking down and experiment with viewfinders to help to select parts of the compositions so you can zoom in and focus.